When To Pick Banana Peppers | The Ripe Guide

 How to Harvest Your Banana Peppers

-The final step in the life of your banana pepper plants is the proper way in harvesting them to earn the fruits of your hard gardening work but to do that, you need to follow these guidelines:
+The final step in the life of your sweet banana pepper plants is the proper way in harvesting them to earn the fruits of your hard gardening work but to do that, you need to follow these guidelines:

 - Without damaging the plant or dislodging the young peppers move the plant slightly to expose the dangling banana peppers.
 You can now discern the maturing progress of your peppers and you can see which are ripe and which are still in their maturing stages.

-- Make sure you don’t pull the peppers from the bush as pulling can cause damage to the plant and also the peppers that are still growing.
+- Make sure you don’t pull the peppers from the bush plant as pulling can cause damage to the plant and also the peppers that are still growing.
 Cutting ensures that the plant will continue to grow well.

-- The harvesting ends when all the ripe peppers have been cut.
-Don’t worry because the more you harvest the plant will bloom and more peppers will start the cycle of growth once again.
+- The vegetable harvesting ends when all the ripe peppers have been cut.
+Don’t worry because the more you harvest the pepper plant will bloom and more peppers will start the cycle of growth once again.

 Storage Tips for Banana Peppers